stei0792/chspython/README.md

 # chspython
-Python notebooks and scripts used for Agronomy Division at CHS
+Python notebooks and scripts used for Agronomy Division